httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 of requirements can be inferred from the first few characters of the cookie's name.

-The normative requirements for the prefixes described below are detailed in the storage model algorithm defined in {{storage-model}}.
+The user agent requirements for the prefixes described below are detailed in
+{{ua-name-prefixes}}.

+To maximize compatibility with user agents servers SHOULD use prefixes as described below.

 #### The "__Secure-" Prefix